ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 1. You can only add (push) or remove (pop) a book from the top. (aka FILO (first in, last out))
 2. It's used to keep track of operations like function calls: when a function starts, its details are added (pushed) to the stack, and when it ends, they are removed (popped).
-3. If you add too many books beyond the stack's limit, they'll fall off, we have a buffer overflow, or more precisely, "stack overflow".
+3. If you add too many books beyond the stack's limit, they'll fall off, we have a buffer overflow, or more precisely, "stack buffer overflow".

 When an application runs, it uses the stack and registers to manage the program's execution flow.
 The stack is split into frames, each holding data from functions that haven't yet been completed.
 These frames store local variables, parameters of potential function calls, return addresses, and more.
 For instance, if a program has three nested function calls, it would generate three stack frames.